-In accepting the principles of the Gospel, the Saints have had but one thought, and that is a desire to bring about the salvation of the human family.
+In accepting the principles of the-Gospel, the Saints have had but one thought, and that is a desire to bring about the salvation of the human family.
 No people have labored more assiduously than the Saints to save and redeem the human family.
-Our Elders have gone to the world, suffering all manner of contumely and persecution, but faithfully testifying that this work is the work of God.
-Temples have been crected for the purpose of having ordinances performed for the dead.
+Our.Elders have gone to the world suffering all manner of contumely and persecution, but faithfully testifying that this work is the work of God.
+Temples have been erected for the purpose of having ordinances performed for the dead.
+These things testify to for the dead.
 These things testify to the earnest desire of the Saints to save mankind.
-That the Saints have been mankind.
-That the Saints hav misunderstood is not strange.
-The eervants of the Lord have always been maltreated by the world.
+That the Saints have been misunderstood is not strange.
+The servants of the Lord have always been maltreated by the world.